Voice search. Artificial intelligence. Google algorithm updates. Mobile-first indexing.

 Plus, Google can penalize you for thin content that offers little to no value to your website visitors.
 To avoid penalties and build an awesome reputation, create awesome content that is substantial.

-6. Not Using Title Tags or Meta Descriptions
+6. Incorrectly Formatted or Missing Meta Descriptions

 So why not make the most of them?

-Technical SEO
+Technical SEO Mistakes

 Search engine spiders are crawling sites and indexing content at incredible rates.
 If you don't have all your technical SEO ducks in a row, you're going to hurt your ranking potential.